jacmgr/Yellow-CMS-Extensions/README.md

 # Yellow-CMS-Extensions

+A collection of extensions made for the [Datenstrom Yellow CMS](https://datenstrom.se/yellow/).

 All extensions are in a single ZIP file.

 Individual readme files are here on github (not in the zip!)